Hello World

 Hello world.

 I study the mathematical foundations of machine learning - how models learn, why they generalize, and what makes that learning efficient.
 My work sits at the intersection of three subfields that I believe are more deeply connected than they are usually treated: mechanistic interpretability, learning theory, and machine learning systems.
-Understanding any one of them in isolation feels progressively insufficient; studying them together feels increasingly necessary.

 The questions I find most compelling are ones that reach across these research areas.
 What internal computations does a model develop over the course of training, and why those rather than others?
 Which properties of data, architecture, and optimization determine what is learned, how efficiently, and how reliably it transfers?
 How do the representations that interpretability research uncovers relate to the generalization behavior that learning theory tries to bound?
-And how do these abstractions hold up when confronted with the constraints of real systems - memory, throughput, latency, scale?
+And how do these abstractions hold up when confronted with the constraints of real systems - memory, throughput, latency, and scale?
 My intuition is that progress on any one of these questions is bottlenecked by the others and that the most informative answers come from working on them simultaneously.

-These notes are written by a researcher, for researchers, though I hope they remain accessible to anyone curious about why machine learning systems behave the way they do.
+These notes are written for other researchers, though I hope they remain accessible to anyone curious about why machine learning systems behave the way they do.
 If something here is useful, wrong, or incomplete, I would be glad to hear about it.
 Progress on these questions is not an individual undertaking; the field moves forward when its working drafts are shared, not only its finished ones.

 Thanks for reading.